DonghaoWu/MERN-template-application/README.md

 4. Run the app in local.
 5. Add a new database model (back end).
 6. Add a new back end api route (back end).
-7. Add a new component (front end).
+7. Add a new component. (front end).
 8. Add a new state.(front end).
+9. Add a new type.(front end).
-9. Add a new reducer.(front end).
+10. Add a new reducer.(front end).
-10. Add a new action.(front end).
+11. Add a new action.(front end).
-11. Connect component with action or state.(front end)
+12. Connect component with action or state.(front end)

 ### `Step1: Download the repo and install the dependencies`